Update December 2019: You can find an updated list of the best ways to get to Europe with Chase Ultimate Rewards points here.

 According to United, the Excursionist Perk is “… a free one-way award within select multi-city trips.
 All you have to do is book a multi-city award itinerary with three or more one-way awards and one of those awards will be free, if the qualifying conditions are met.
 (This benefit replaces the previous stopover policy.)”

 The Star Alliance partners of Ultimate Rewards offer many options for booking flights between North America and Europe.
 If you can’t find availability in the Star Alliance, don’t worry because there are still more options!
-The next post in this series will cover Ultimate Rewards Skyteam alliance partners (KLM/AirFrance FlyingBlue and Korean Air).
+The next post in this series will cover Ultimate Rewards Skyteam alliance partner (KLM/AirFrance FlyingBlue).

 Do you prefer Singapore Airlines or United to book Star Alliance flights?

 2 thoughts on “Best Ways to Book Europe with Ultimate Rewards Part 2: Star Alliance”